-- Provide long-term investment growth above inflation whilst also managing the volatility in the years up to retirement. - Manage some investment risk by holding a mix of equities and bonds - Reduce inflation risk by achieving growth above inflation so that your investments don't go down in real terms. - Reduce the retirement conversion risk for those planning to drawdown their retirement savings by continuing to provide some investment growth.
+- Provide long-term investment growth above inflation whilst also managing the volatility in the years up to retirement. - Manage some investment risk by holding a mix of equities and bonds - Reduce inflation risk by achieving growth above inflation so that your investments don't go down in real terms. - Reduce the retirement conversion risk for those planning to drawdown their savings by continuing to provide some investment growth. - Reduce the risk of climate change and the transition to the low carbon economy by using funds which include carbon targets and a commitment to net zero by 2050. - Reduce the funds sensitivity to interest changes by using an active bond manager who can react quickly to market movements.